 Maui may be a paradise in many respects, but it’s not Disneyland: For optimum enjoyment and safety, you do need to plan ahead and take reasonable precautions once you’re on the island.
 While travelers from the U.S. mainland should have no problems navigating their way around the Valley Isle, all visitors should take note of local customs, such as removing one’s shoes before entering a residence, and be aware that the forces of nature, especially the ocean, demand special respect.

 Maui has so many places to explore, things to do, sights to see -- it can be bewildering to plan your trip with so much vying for your attention.
 Where to start?
 I strongly advise you to fly directly into Maui; doing so can save you a 2-hour layover in Honolulu and another plane ride.

-Mokulelealso flies between Maui and Lanai, Molokai, and the Big Island, and by charter to Lanai.
+Mokulele also flies between Maui, Molokai, the Big Island, and by charter to Lanai.
 Check-in is a breeze: no security lines (unless leaving from Honolulu).
 You’ll be weighed, ushered onto the tarmac, and welcomed aboard a nine-seat Cessna.
 The plane flies low, and the views between the islands are outstanding.

-Landing at Kahului--If you’re renting a car, proceed to the car-rental desks just beyond baggage claim.
+Landing at Kahului—If you’re renting a car, proceed to the car-rental desks just beyond baggage claim.
 All of the major rental companies have branches at Kahului.
 Each rental agency has a shuttle that will deliver you to the car lot a half-mile away.
 For tips on insurance and driving rules in Hawaii, see “Getting Around Hawaii”.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.